mt-67/task/README.md

 # Helm-chart

-I created a Helm chart to package Kubernetes manifests for easy deployment and configuration management.
+I created a Helm chart to package Kubernetes manifests for deployment automation and configuration management.

 Helm simplifies the deployment of applications in Kubernetes, automates updates, and manages configuration settings via values.yaml